Defining Nourishment: An Easily Digestible Explanation

 Whatever brings you joy, add more of it to your day.

-Doing acts of kindness, not only provides your soul with nourishment, but you are nourishing others by your selfless acts.
+Doing acts of kindness not only provides your soul with nourishment, but you are also nourishing others with your selfless acts.

 Nourishment is a feeling you get when you learn, grow, and develop.
 Food can be a great form of nourishment, but it goes deeper than that.
 Nourishing your body, mind, and soul is important for your overall health and well-being.

-At Kroma, we offer delicious, easy-to-prepare superfoods to give your body the nourishment you need so you can work on your mind and soul.
+At Kroma, we offer delicious, easy-to-prepare superfoods to give your body the nourishment you need to work on your mind and soul.
 You can incorporate our broths, smoothies, and lattes in a way that feels intuitive to you, breaking free of the diet culture and connecting with your wellness to really find what nourishes you.